Prescribed Burning in Progress

 Research has shown that thinning followed by prescribed fire is the best way to make our forests healthier.
 Prescribed burns make our forests more resilient, create homes for a diversity of wildlife, and keep our community safer from future wildfire.

-We are accepting a little smoke now to avoid a lot of smoke from future wildfires.
+We are accepting a little smoke now to make our forests healthier and our communities safer.

 We share our community's concerns regarding health, visibility and livability related to smoke produced by prescribed fires.
 And we know that prescribed burns are a critical step in forest restoration.
 Research shows that in addition to sustaining important forest ecosystem functions, they significantly reduce the likelihood of out-of-control fires, the kind that mean danger for our communities and hazardous air for weeks at a time.

 - Prescribed burns, which are primarily conducted in spring and fall, are carefully planned and implemented under prescribed conditions of temperature, wind, and humidity.
 This ensures they can be safely controlled and reduces the likelihood that smoke will blow into nearby communities.
 Nonetheless, some smoke in the air is inevitable.

 - Prescribed burns are conducted by professionals with strong ecological understanding of fire-adapted forests, applying decades of on-the-ground knowledge, and cutting-edge fire and smoke modeling tools.